nakeusa12/100-days-of-code/log.md

 **Link to work:**
 [Javascript Algorithms and Data Structures](https://www.freecodecamp.org/learn/)

-### Day 6: October 13, 2020
+### Day 7: October 15, 2020

 **Today's Progress**:

-1. Learn about regex and put it into practice
+1. Complete the module about regex in freecodecamp

 **Thoughts:**

-1. Many methods can be learned in regex so I have to understand
+1. I need to learn more and understand regex because of the many methods

 **Link to work:**
 [Javascript Algorithms and Data Structures](https://www.freecodecamp.org/learn/)